TDarkShadow/iheartnewvegas/newvegassharp.md

 - Set **VUI+NumberedTopics** to 1.
 - Save your changes.

+> Displays numbers next to dialogue topics.
+A must have if using a mods that assigns dialogue topics numeric shortcuts.

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.
 - Check the following options in the FOMOD installer.